-- New Layer: Adds a new layer, opening the Add Layer from File window. - Duplicate Layer: Makes a duplicate layer, including any Edit module adjustments made in the original photo. - New Color Fill Layer: Creates a new color fill layer. - New Text Layer: Creates a new text layer. - Delete Layer: Deletes the currently selected layer. - Merge Layer: Merges the currently selected layer with the one directly beneath it in the Layers stack.
+- New Layer: Adds a new layer, opening the Add Layer from File window. - Duplicate Layer: Makes a duplicate layer, including any Edit module adjustments made in the original photo. - New Color Fill Layer: Creates a new color fill layer.

+- New Text Layer: Creates a new text layer. - Delete Layer: Deletes the currently selected layer. - Merge Layer: Merges the currently selected layer with the one directly beneath it.